-In 2002, the EU Competitiveness Council decided to establish European Strategy Forum on Research Infrastructures (ESFRI) with the aim of defining priorities of implementation of pan-European research infrastructures, bringing together the representatives of the EU Member States, European Commission (Directorate General for Research and Innovation) and countries that are associated to EU Framework Programmes for Research, Development and Innovation.
+In 2002, the EU Competitiveness Council decided to establish European Strategy Forum on Research Infrastructures (ESFRI) bringing together representatives of EU Member States, European Commission (Directorate General for Research and Innovation) and countries that are associated to EU Framework Programmes for Research, Technology Development and Innovation.
 Since then ESFRI facilitates and mediates strategy debates on emerging policy-making issues concerning the research infrastructures of pan-European importance and impact.

-The very 1st ESFRI Roadmap was presented in 2006 and its subsequent updates were made in 2008, 2010 and 2016.
-The ESFRI Roadmap gathers the pan-European research infrastructures of the highest priority, which concepts have already been successfully implemented by their hosting countries (ESFRI landmarks) or are currently under preparation or in their construction phase (ESFRI projects).
+The very 1st ESFRI Roadmap was presented in 2006 and its subsequent updates were made in 2008, 2010, 2016 and 2018.
+The ESFRI Roadmap is gathering pan-European research infrastructures, which concepts have been already successfully implemented by their host countries (“ESFRI Landmarks”) or are currently under preparation or in their construction phase (“ESFRI Projects”).